-- Table 14 below summarises the net market benefit in NPV terms for each credible option under each - scenario.
-The net market benefit is the gross market benefit (as set out in table 12) minus the cost of each option (as set out in table 13).
+Table 14 below summarises the net market benefit in NPV terms for each credible option under each scenario.
+The net market benefit is the gross market benefit (as set out in Table 12) with the cost of each option (as set out in Table 13) subtracted to obtain a net present value.